mohseenHamid/tsbc-challenge-1-mh-code-refactor/README.md

 ![image](https://user-images.githubusercontent.com/116577227/206913582-46e32736-f4be-4b39-a543-f3b38f9197a6.png)

-The following link takes you to the GitHub page deployment of the website:
+The following link takes you to the GitHub Pages deployment of the website:

 - https://mohseenhamid.github.io/tsbc-challenge-1-mh/